sunriselayer/sunrise/x/liquidityincentive/README.md

 ### Epoch

-Three epochs concurrently exist in the system.
+Two epochs concurrently exist in the system.

 - Past Epoch: The epoch that has ended.
 - Current Epoch: The epoch that is ongoing.